Frechmatz/cl-synthesizer/README.md

 An experimental modular audio synthesizer implemented in Common Lisp.
 Work in progress.

 A synthesizer is represented by an instance of a Rack.
 A rack contains all the modules and the patches (wiring) between them.
-A rack also provides an interface for system specific devices such as MIDI and Audio.
-The implementation however does not depend on any system specific libraries such as CoreMidi or audio drivers.
+MIDI input and audio output can be attached to a rack via so called devices.
+The cl-synthesizer system does not depend on any native MIDI or audio libraries.

 **Example:**